Skip to main content

 5. Assigned to

-4. Select the Filters button to utilize additional Filters
+4. Select Filters to utilize additional filters

-5. Select Add Filter to Add (or remove) any filters
+5. Select Add Filter to add or remove any filters

 6. Select Apply and you're all set!